Financial Aid Information for Post-Baccalaureate Premedical Students

 - Contact the Office of Student Financial Aid if you have any questions or issues

-- If you intend to accept any federal loans, you will be be required to complete Entrance Counseling and a Master Promissory Note (MPN) online at studentloans.gov.
+- If you intend to accept any federal loans, you will be be required to complete Entrance Counseling and a Master Promissory Note (MPN) online at studentaid.gov.
 The login there is the same as for your FAFSA.
+You do not neet to specifically wait to have your loans accepted and may use estimates as needed for completing these tasks early.

 - If you need/want to borrow more than the maximum available $20,500 federal unsubsidized loan, then you will also need to apply for a Graduate PLUS or private outside loan.
-Please note that the earliest you should apply for a Graduate PLUS loan is late April.
+Please note that the best time for PBPM students to apply for additional loans is between May 1st and June 15th.

 - Federal aid - Direct Unsubsidized loan, Graduate PLUS loan